zuugle-services/DianaWidget/README.md

 ## Apply for Access & Security Process

-To use the DianaWidget, you need to obtain API credentials which are used to authorize requests to the backend Zuugle Services API.
+To use the Diana GreenConnect, you need to obtain API credentials which are used to authorize requests to the backend Zuugle Services API.
 This process ensures secure communication.

 ### 1. Sign Up and Obtain Credentials